HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

-\textbf{CFN-all and FLN-all fix the most unique bugs compared to the baseline.} While the statistical analysis confirms a significant improvement for FLN-all, a closer examination reveals additional noteworthy trends.
-Figure \ref{fig:venn-diagram-pass10} presents a series of Venn diagrams comparing the number of bugs fixed by the baseline and the seven history heuristics.
+\textbf{Surprisingly, history-based heuristics with lower Pass@k performance can still provide strong complementary benefits by uniquely fixing bugs missed by the baseline.} Although FN-pair and FL-diff consistently underperform the baseline in Pass@k (Figure \ref{fig:rq1_passk_baseline_heuristics_2_datasets_3_models} and Table \ref{RQ1_passk}), they recover a notable number of uniquely fixed bugs.
+For instance, in DeepSeek-Coder-Instruct-6.7B on BugsInPy, FN-pair and FL-diff fix 3 and 4 additional bugs, respectively.
+In DeepSeek-Coder-V2-Lite-Instruct-16B on Defects4J, they uniquely resolve 11 and 13 bugs.
+This complementary behavior is illustrated in Figure \ref{fig:venn-diagram-CodeLlama-Instruct-7B-BugsInPy} and Figure \ref{fig:venn-diagram-DeepSeek-Coder-Instruct-6.7B-Defects4J}, which show Venn diagrams comparing the bugs fixed by the baseline and each heuristic for selected model-dataset configurations.
 Each Venn diagram consists of three overlapping regions: the red area represents the bugs fixed exclusively by the baseline, the green area represents the bugs fixed exclusively by the heuristic under evaluation, and the brown area in the middle represents the bugs fixed by both the baseline and the heuristic.
-A bug is considered fixed if at least one of the generated samples passes the test cases, as described in Subsection \ref{Experimental pipeline}.
-As shown in the figure, CFN-all and FLN-all fix the most unique bugs compared to the baseline, addressing 6 and 5 additional bugs, respectively.
-FN-all and FL-diff follow, fixing 4 and 3 more bugs compared to the baseline, while CFN-modified also fixes 3 additional bugs compared to the baseline.

-This leads us to consider an aggregated variant of HAFix (HAFix-Agg), which integrates the results of different history heuristics to enhance bug-fixing performance.
-As shown in the Venn diagram in Figure \ref{fig:RQ1_instruct_combine_percentage}, \textbf{HAFix-Agg not only fixes all 20 bugs addressed by the baseline but also resolves 9 additional bugs, highlighting a 45\% improvement over the baseline.} Table \ref{RQ1_acck} further illustrates the number of bugs fixed by the baseline, HAFix heuristics, and HAFix-Agg.
-Out of the 51 bugs in our dataset, the baseline fixes 20, FLN-all fixes 22, while HAFix-Agg resolves 29, fixing 68.97\% of the bugs compared to 39.22\% for the baseline.
-While some heuristics show limited improvement individually, the combined effect of results from all heuristics offers a significant advantage over the baseline.
-This underscores the importance of incorporating diverse historical contexts, as they provide the model with a richer understanding and broader perspective for addressing bugs.

-To assess HAFix-Agg's performance relative to the baseline and the top individual heuristic (FLN-all) in terms of Pass@k, we conducted a dedicated experiment.
-HAFix-Agg's results were obtained from seven heuristics together, with each heuristic generating 10 samples per bug via nucleus sampling, resulting in a total of 70 samples per bug.
-To ensure a fair comparison, the baseline and FLN-all were also run seven times respectively, generating a total of 70 samples per bug by executing their respective configurations seven times.
-This setup provided a consistent basis for calculating Pass@k across an expanded range of k values.
+One diagram is generated per model-dataset configuration, for a total of six.
+Here, we present two representative sets of Venn diagrams that correspond to the lowest (\ref{fig:venn-diagram-CodeLlama-Instruct-7B-BugsInPy}) and highest (\ref{fig:venn-diagram-DeepSeek-Coder-Instruct-6.7B-Defects4J}) BugsU\# values observed.
+The remaining four sets of Venn diagrams are included in Appendix \ref{appendix:VennDiagrams}.